aRibra/mlops/README.md

 The notebook `Student_Exam_Result.ipynb` is used to demonstrate the usage of the code.

-Below, we use the same dataset to build multiple models (_LogisticRegression_) each responsible of predicting categorical encoded values of:
+Below, we use the same dataset to build multiple models (_LogisticRegression_) each responsible for predicting categorical encoded values of:
 - `MatchScore`
 - `WritingScore`
 - `ReadingScore`

 ### `StudentExamResultFramework` class
 This class is the main class for the framework.
 It has a main method `run_pipeline()` which runs the whole system pipeline including: